ayoayco/ayoayco/elk-fosdem-2025.md

 ## Abstract

-Elk is a nimble client for Mastodon with great attention to user experience, and boasting unique features such as being an installable Progressive Web App (PWA), support for code blocks with syntax highlighting, and markdown formatting.
+Elk is a nimble client for Mastodon with great attention to user experience, boasting unique features such as being an installable Progressive Web App (PWA), support for code blocks with syntax highlighting, and markdown formatting.

 Started by core maintainers behind popular web tooling in the Vue/Vite/Nuxt ecosystem in 2022, it attracted hundreds of contributors and resulted to the creation of new libraries now widely used in other projects.